 - Remove the croissant dough from the packaging and follow the cut lines to get three squares (two croissants against each other)

 - Cut each square into 6 strips.
 Separate them and place two strips one after another and press them down.
 This gives you a nice long mummy bandage.
-Repeat for all strips and squares croissant dough.
+Repeat for all strips and squares of croissant dough.

 - Grab a Frankfurter and start at the bottom of the Frankfurter with the wrapping with croissant dough.
 When you have reached the top, you leave an opening free for the eyes and any leftovers dough wrap further down again.